August 18, 2026

 What Was Draining Them

-These weren’t the tasks in their calendar.
+These were not the tasks in their calendar.
 They were the taxes on every task.

 What Quinn Shifted

-No-Spin Feedback Honest check-ins that didn’t require emotional gymnastics.
-“This isn’t working yet” became a normal, non-threatening phrase.
+No-spin feedback.
+Honest check-ins that did not require emotional gymnastics.
+"This isn't working yet" became a normal, non-threatening phrase.

 Quinn's Takeaway

 Not all burnout looks like collapse.
-Sometimes, it’s just people running on low signal.
-If you want energy to go into the work, you have to clear what’s blocking it.
+Sometimes it is just people running on low signal.
+If you want energy to go into the work, you have to clear what is blocking it.

 Teaser for Episode 18: The Loyalty Tension

 Quinn uncovers a deeper challenge: the silent pull between loyalty to the company and loyalty to personal growth.
-When long-time team members start questioning whether they’re still growing, the real dilemma emerges: can loyalty evolve?
+When long-time team members start questioning whether they are still growing, the real dilemma emerges.
+Can loyalty evolve?

 View more news